Manecas1221212/romance/chapter_02.md

 Jane considered.
 "Ask me when I make partner.
 Or ask me when I'm forty and single and own a co-op with a view of the park."
 She smiled, and it almost reached her eyes.
 "The answer might be the same either way."

 They finished breakfast talking about other things.
-Jane asked about Anna's first-round interview—when it was (two weeks), what to wear (the outfit Anna had on right now was perfect), how to answer the culture questions without sounding too earnest or naive.
+Jane asked about Anna's first-round interview—when it was (in two weeks), what she'd wear (the outfit Anna had on right now was far from perfect), how to she planned to answer the culture questions without sounding too earnest or naive.
 Jane told her about the Henderson analysts, about which managing directors were brilliant and which were just loud, about how to survive recruiting season without losing your mind or your GPA.

 "This is sophomore year," Jane said as they stood to leave.
 "Your internship summer is next year.
 Between now and then, keep your grades pristine, make the partners at Henderson remember your name, and for the love of God, don't get pregnant."